pramnora/Linode/README.md

   - add web pages
   - etc.

-**NOTE**: If all you wished to do...was to simply...
+If all you wished to do...was to simply...
 - start a server/(and, keep it running for just a few minutes/hours...)
 - test it
 - stop it, running
 - then, delete it, afterwards.
-          ...then, the price you would pay to do that is just merely pennies/NOT pounds.
+...then, the actual price you would pay to do that is just merely pennies/NOT pounds.

+Alongside the advent of modern day 'cloud computing'...
+computer operators/programmers can both study/learn 'hands on', very cheaply, indeed;
+if not entirely all for FREE.
+This is because they are no longer 'forced' to...
+- buy programming languages/manuals  (many of which can be downloaded for FREE)
+- buy computer boxes.../containing different operating systems inside
+...which makes the learning process both a lot less costly/and, also, makes learning 'fast'.

 ## LINKS...